Collage-Pizza-Dance Party: July 28, 2pm

 We also invite you to throw your own collage parties at home and let us present the results (maximum size: 2 square meters) until the end of the exhibition on September 23.
-Please send us a one paragraph proposal (same e-mail address as above) of your idea until July 25 – we will fund five groups with a budget of 200 Euros each for the collage.
+Please send us a one paragraph proposal of your idea (same e-mail address as above) until July 25 – we will fund five groups with a budget of 200 Euros each for the collage.

 Supported by the Senatsverwaltung für Kultur und Europa